OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 ### Limitations

-The presumption is that the dataset provided by DataCamp encompasses all Nobel Prize winners up to date.
+- The presumption is that the dataset provided by DataCamp encompasses all Nobel Prize winners up to date.
+- Country analysis per Nobel Laureate takes into account each winner's birth country instead of the organisation country.

 ### References